EmmanuelSchaan/ForQuE/README.md

 #  ForQuE

 Computes the noise power spectrum for the CMB lensing quadratic estimators from temperature and polarization from Hu & Okamoto 2002, for any CMB experiment.
+The minimum-variance estimator takes into account the noise covariance of the various quadratic estimators.

 Requires the Monte Carlo library vegas (https://pypi.org/project/vegas):
 ```